bynerds/pacy/README.md

 # Workout app for Apple Watch

-Create your own workout app, quickly and easily, with HealthKit and SwiftUI.
+Workout app built with HealthKit and SwiftUI.

 ## Overview